ChiragGarg547/Automation_test_cases/README.md

 # Automation_test_cases
 This folder will hold test cases for the websites I do QA.
-I use Java, Eclipse and Selenium to automate web browsers.
+I will be using Java, Eclipse and Selenium to automate web browsers.